-So you’ve fallen in love with fermenting your food and making your own kombucha…but you suddenly realise that you have huge amount of kombucha, kefir and other yummy goods that are growing out of control and your family isn’t as big as your microbe family.
+So you’ve fallen in love with fermenting your food and making your kombucha.
+Still, you suddenly realise that you have a massive amount of kombucha, kefir and other yummy goods growing out of control.
+Your family isn’t as big as your microbe family.

 So now what?
-Time to step-up your waste free living a notch.
+It is time to step up your waste-free living a notch.

-If you have been making kombucha for a while you would know that the kombucha scoby multiplies and grows every time you feed it.
-However, we don’t need many scobys to be able to ferment enough kombucha for the whole family.
+If you have been making kombucha for a while, you would know that the kombucha scoby multiplies and grows every time you feed it.
+However, we only need a few scoby to ferment enough kombucha for the whole family.

-Now throwing them away in the trash is an unnecessary waste.
-Some of my favourite ways to repurpose kombucha and kefir is in the garden.
+Now, throwing them away in the trash is an unnecessary waste.
+One of my favourite ways to repurpose kombucha and kefir is in the garden.
 Kombucha and kefir are classified as effective microbes as they can aid in rebuilding soil.
-By feeding your soil beneficial microbes and nutrients, you help to re-mineralize and activate the soil, which increases the plants resistance to pests and potentially increases the harvest.
+By feeding your soil beneficial microbes and nutrients, you help to re-mineralise and activate the ground, increasing the plant’s resistance to pests and potentially increasing harvest.

-The fastest way to utilise your excess kombucha and kefir is to throw them straight into your compost or bury them into your garden bed.
-But this means only a small area of your garden is receiving the beneficial bacteria.
-A more effective why is to make a biofertilizer that you can use on your entire garden.
-By doing this you can see all your plants enjoying the benefits of the kombucha and kefir.
+The fastest way to utilise your excess kombucha and kefir is to throw them straight into your compost or bury them in your garden bed.
+But this means only a small area of your garden receives the beneficial bacteria.
+A more effective way is to make a biological fertilizer (biofertilizer) for your entire garden.
+By doing this, you can see all your plants enjoying the benefits of the kombucha and kefir.

-Biofertilizers assist with quick nutrient absorption, both through the leaves and roots of the plants.
+Biofertilizers assist with quick nutrient absorption through the plant’s leaves and roots.
 It can be made in two ways:

 – aerobic (with oxygen): it will take about 90 days